 "By golly, they were gone a long time."
 One of the two female elders, Hisa, spoke.

 A little boy ran forward, shouting, "Father!
 My father's back!"
 Running up to the hunter Jacob, he hugged the man tightly.
 "Welcome back, Father.
 Did you catch anything?" he asked eagerly.

 "No, Lyle.
 Not today," Jacob sighed.

 Two more hunters followed after the first, carrying another man on a stretcher.
 Juno!
 Vahn thought in alarm.
 For a moment, he thought that the man was dead.
 But after a few seconds, he saw the rise and fall of Juno's chest, and knew he was alive.
-For some odd reason, Juno's leather armor had been slashed open on the front, now resembling a vest.
+For some odd reason, Juno's leather armor and shirt had been slashed open on the front, now resembling a vest.
 Juno's breathes also seemed slightly irregular.
 Vahn went over to get a closer look.
 The two hunters gently set the stretcher upon the ground.